msohaill/another-coffee/README.md

 # Another Coffee?
-An application built with natural language processing to allow you manage database of your purchases and budget.
+An application built with OCR technology, allowing you to manage your receipts and finances, all with the snap of a photo!